Samuel Romilly: Education and upbringing

-The family was Huguenot, and spoke French at home.
-They attended the French Protestant Chapel in Soho, where John (Jean) Roget from Geneva was pastor.
+Every Sunday, his family attended the French Protestant Chapel in Soho, where his future brother-in-law, John (Jean) Roget from Geneva, was pastor.
+(Roget and Samuel's sister Catherine were the parents of Peter Mark Roget).
 Roget introduced Romilly to the works of Jean Jacques Rousseau, and he became a follower.
+Self-taught from then on, Romilly became a good classical scholar and was conversant with French literature.